-en offered by the College previously.
+Note: Only the Practical Nursing Program has been offered by the College previously.
 If the nursing options program is approved, the Practical Nursing Program would comply with the Phase I sequences above.
-If approval is not received for the 1978-1979 academic year, the present LPN Program will be offered, as in previous years.
-See page 124 for description of the Practical Nursing Program.
+If approval is not received for the 1978-1979 academic year, the present PNE Program will be offered, as in previous years.
+See page 127 for description of Practical Nursing Program.